CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it meant to "push" changes to Github?

-You send all local changes (commits) to a remote branch.
+You send all local changes (commits) to Github.

 ## Question 14